 If you identify an unsafe condition or an occupational safety or health hazard, please notify your supervisor in writing immediately.
-If you are not comfortable submitting the report to your supervisor, please forward the information to Josh Savage at Business Services through the intradistrict mail to ensure anonymity.
-Through my.crpusd.org, you may complete a work order submission for repair of a condition.
+If you are not comfortable submitting the report to your supervisor, please forward the information to Josh Savage in the Maintenance and Operations Department through the intra-district mail to ensure anonymity.
+You may complete an electronic work order submission for repair of a condition through your my.crpusd.org dashboard.

-Safety suggestions of any sort may be submitted, preferably in writing, to your supervisor or to the Business Department.
 The District would like to assure you that you can provide reports on safety hazards, request safety information, or make safety suggestions without fear of reprisal.